canarytrace/documentation/docs/features/docker.md

 ---

-Canarytrace Professional is deployed during 5 min and allows you to test a web application from a user perspective / user journey.
+Canarytrace Professional allows you to test a web application from a user perspective / user journey.
 You can perform a performance audit on every test steps.

 ```bash
 docker pull quay.io/canarytrace/professional